 or 407-490-7339 (text or call)

-- Joining Jesus on His Mission - How to Be An Everyday Missionary by Greg Finke.
-(Adults, discussion based on reading book) Joining Jesus on His Mission will alter the way you see your life as a follower of Jesus and take you beyond living your life for Jesus to living life with Jesus.
+- Joining Jesus on His Mission - How to Be An Everyday Missionary (7-weeks, order your own book, discussions based on readings) by Greg Finke.
+Joining Jesus on His Mission will alter the way you see your life as a follower of Jesus and take you beyond living your life for Jesus to living life with Jesus.
 Simple, powerful and applicable insights show you how to be on mission and recognize where Jesus is already at work in your neighborhoods, workplaces and schools.
 You will feel both relief and hope.
 You may even hear yourself say, "I can do this " as you start responding to the everyday opportunities Jesus is placing in your path.

-- One Nation under God: Healing Racial Divides in America (ADULTS, CPH published study, discussions based on readings, 6-weeks, reading materials needed) We are a nation divided.
+- One Nation under God: Healing Racial Divides in America (ADULTS, reading materials provided, discussions based on readings, 6-weeks) We are a nation divided.
 This division stems from a lack of communication, empathy, and understanding.
 Author Rev. B. Keith Haney, an African American LCMS pastor, encourages everyone to seek answers to racial tensions in the only place where truth and peace can be found—God’s Word.
 Healing must begin with Jesus.
 In this six-session study, you’ll openly communicate and begin the healing process.
 Let’s be a nation united—united under God.
 “The study is dangerous and risky.
 It will demand open and honest conversation. . . .
 The study will likely make a predominately white-Missouri synod feel discomfort as we talk about prejudice, discrimination, hatred, diversity, and divisions.
 So be it.”—Rev. Bart Day, Executive Director of National Mission for the LCMS

 Groups can start with as few as TWO participants and grow from there!
 Open to church, CDC, guests, friends, neighbors and strangers.
 All are welcome to connect, learn and grow!
 Don't see one that you're looking for?
 Let us know and we'll find something in your area of interest.
 If you're new to virtual meetings, don't worry, it's not complicated, and we can walk you through the process.
 You'll be a pro in no time.